Open Accessibility Menu

 • That it's never OK to bully someone, even if encouraged by others.

-Whether your child rides the bus, bicycles or walks to school, take steps to ensure their safety:
+Whether your child rides the bus, bicycle, or walks to school, take steps to ensure their safety:

 Set up carpooling shifts.
-If you prefer to drive your child, find other parents who are safety minded.
+If you prefer to drive your child, find other parents who are safety minded who they can carpool with, if needed.

-Talk to your child about bus stop, bicycling and walking safety.
-Make sure they know about crosswalk, biking and walking protocols.
+Talk to your child about bus stops, bicycling, and walking safety.
+Make sure they know about crosswalk, biking, and walking protocols.

 Arrange for caretaking.
-If you need help before or after school, look into responsible school programs, off-site institutions, or caretakers at your home or theirs.
+If you need help before or after school, look into responsible school programs, off-site institutions, or caretakers.
+If a family member is caring for your child, be sure to communicate the need to follow consistent rules set by the parents regarding schedules, homework expectations, and discipline.

-Sources: American Academy of Pediatrics; Centers for Disease Control and Prevention; Sleep Foundation
+Sources: American Academy of Pediatrics; Centers for Disease Control and Prevention; Sleep Foundation; Healthychildern.org